 Can I claim my Breast Reduction on Medicare?

-Patients always ask, will Medicare pay for my Breast Reduction surgery? – There is significant research that indicates women’s health and post-pregnancy conditions, such as neck pain, shoulder pain, rashes or infections can be greatly relieved by breast reduction surgery (Reduction Mammoplasty) of their heavy, sagging & droopy breasts.
+Patients always ask, will Medicare pay for my Breast Reduction surgery? – There is significant research that indicates women’s health and post-pregnancy conditions, such as neck pain, shoulder pain, rashes or infections can be greatly relieved by breast reduction surgery (Reduction Mammoplasty) of their heavy, descending breasts.

 So will it be covered?
 The answer is MAYBE – Medicare MAY offer rebates on breast reduction or breast lift procedures, IF you meet the special criteria and conditions – see below.